raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step05.md

 Driverless cars combine an array of sensors to collect a remarkable amount of information about their surroundings.

-**Radar sensors** around the edge of the car monitor the positions of nearby vehicles. **Video cameras** monitor less regular stimuli, such as road signs and pedestrians. **Light detection and ranging (LIDAR)** sensors, which use lasers in the same way as UDS uses ultrasound, are used to check for the edge of the road and road markings, which are typically white and reflect light well. **Ultrasonic sensors** are used near the wheels to detect kerbs and other vehicles while parking.
+**Radar sensors** around the edge of the car monitor the positions of nearby vehicles. **Video cameras** monitor less regular stimuli, such as road signs and pedestrians. **Light detection and ranging (LIDAR)** sensors, which use lasers in the same way as UDS uses ultrasound, are used to check for the edge of the road and road markings, which are typically white and reflect light well. **Ultrasonic distance sensors** are used near the wheels to detect kerbs and other vehicles while parking.
 All of the data collected by these sensors is processed by an on-board computer, which will adjust the steering, acceleration, and braking accordingly.

 ### Rescue robots